Looking to go solar? You can now claim a federal tax credit of 30% of qualified expenditures for a U.S. home solar power system.

 All homes, businesses, nonprofits benefit in many ways – even if they don’t have solar themselves.

-Generating and storing solar where it is used helps during power outages – particularly important for emergency facilities.
+Generating and storing solar where it is used improves resiliency and helps during power outages – particularly important for emergency facilities.

 It avoids the year-after-year rate hikes in Duke Energy’s high-risk plan to keep expanding fossil fuels and building experimental nuclear reactors.